Who this guide is for

 What CalyxOS offers:

 • microG: Open-source implementation of the Google Mobile Services API.
-Apps that need Google Services work with this — without Google’s own code.
-However: microG requires partial access that the open-source replacement needs, slightly more trusting than GrapheneOS’s sandbox approach
+Apps that need Google Services work with this, without Google’s own code.
+It does require slightly more trust than GrapheneOS’s sandbox approach.

 • F-Droid built in: Open-source app store configured by default